Credit cards

 When you buy goods or services in Ireland, you have legal rights as a consumer under Irish and European Union (EU) legislation.

-You are entitled to a refund, replacement or repair if the item you have bought does not meet the above conditions; this applies for six years under Irish law.
+You are entitled to a refund, replacement, repair, price reduction or to withhold payment if the item you have bought does not meet the above conditions; this applies for six years under Irish law.

 Do you need to provide proof of the fault?